 This is dependent on many factors – age & condition of the boat, supply & demand for shares but over recent years, the value has remained fairly constant with shares holding their value.
 An owner selling their share determines the price at which they wish to sell, but would generally seek advice from BCBM.

 BCBM Boat Share Ltd offers for sale boat shares, under the instruction of the owner.
 Share sales are promoted through the website and at the major boat shows, including BCBM's own Boat Share Shows held twice a year, the Crick Boat show and open days.
-We also email out our database with offers and promotions.
 BCBM are not the only broker of shares on the market and shares can be chosen to be sold privately or via another broker.
+If you choose to use us we offer 3 levels of brokerage all at the respective prices.
+Contact Dee for details.

 For as long as you choose.
 You can keep the share, pass it on to your heirs or sell it at any time.
 Many syndicates issue share certificates and this is a tangible asset which becomes part of your estate.